guillemontecinos/itp_fall_2018_open_source_studio/final_project/proposal.md

 ## Deliverables

-This collaboration will be split in two parts: (1) the track, correction and translation of non translated contents of Spanish website in order to solve the gaps between the last translation done by @montoyamoraga and the last modifications an adds on p5.js reference and examples, and (2) the development of a TRANSLATION.md document in which all the guidelines and examples for future translations of the website are wrapped, with a focus on first-time contributors to the project and non-English speakers.
+This collaboration will be split in two parts: (1) the track, correction and translation of non translated contents of Spanish website in order to solve the gaps between the last translation done by [Aarón Montoya-Moraga](https://github.com/montoyamoraga) and the last modifications an adds on p5.js reference and examples, and (2) the development of a TRANSLATION.md document in which all the guidelines and examples for future translations of the website are wrapped, with a focus on first-time contributors to the project and non-English speakers.

 1. Track, translation and correction of Spanish p5.js website
 2. Track, translation and correction of Spanish p5.js reference